vknell/utd-automation/docs/01-cloud-discovery/2-terraform-discovery/terraform-disc.rst

     Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/

-.

 From the navigation bar, select the Region in which to launch your instances.
 You can select any Region that's available to you, regardless of your location.

-In the navigation pane, choose AMIs.
+In the navigation pane on left, choose AMIs.

-(Optional) Use the Filter options to scope the list of displayed AMIs to see only the AMIs that interest you.
+Use the Filter options to scope the list of displayed AMIs to see only the AMIs that interest you.
 For example, to list all Palo Alto Networks AMIs provided by AWS, select Public images.
-Type **alo alto networks** in filter fiels to view list of AMI available in choosen Region.
+Type **palo alto networks** in filter fiels to view list of AMI available in choosen Region.

 Then verify or adapt AMI ID if needed :